JanHerca/urantiapedia/output/wikijs/en/article/Gaetan_Charland/We_All_Have_What_It_Takes_To_Live_According_to_the_Will_of_God.md

 The first thing that we read in this paper is:

 > _I regard the love and devotion of a Thought Adjuster as the most truly divine affection in all creation.
 The love of the Sons in their ministry to the races is superb, but the devotion of an Adjuster to the individual is touchingly sublime, divinely Fatherlike.
 The Paradise Father has apparently reserved this form of personal contact with his individual creatures as an exclusive Creator prerogative.
-And there is nothing in all the universe of universes exactly comparable to the marvelous ministry of these impersonal entities that so fascinatingly indwell the children of the evolutionary planets._ [[UB 110:0.2](/en/The_Urantia_Book/110#p0_2)]
+And there is nothing in all the universe of universes exactly comparable to the marvelous ministry of these impersonal entities that so fascinatingly indwell the children of the evolutionary planets._ <a id="a68_607"></a>[[UB 110:0.2](/en/The_Urantia_Book/110#p0_2)]

 The relation of Adjusters to the children of time is LOVE, divine love manifested in every day of our lives, whether we are conscious of it or not.
 The Adjusters that volunteered to come and indwell our minds came with a plan, an eternal career plan that we can choose to follow or reject entirely.
 They have spent probably more time and energy formulating a grand design for our life than we will ever realize here on earth.
 What are we doing about it?
 How much time and energy are we ready to invest on our mortal plan to join in the efforts of our divine Guide?